Back To Basics

 The first thing to recognize is that all basic techniques, once highly developed can be considered advanced technique.
 This distinction is important, because as dj’s we tend to divide techniques up into basic and advanced categories.
 While this is helpful it can also be hurtful if you fail to realize that even basic techniques can be highly advanced with the right amount of development.

 As stated in the early part of this article, a singer’s grunts can be expressed in a myriad of ways.
 The same is true with basic technique in scratching.
 A tear scratch for example has tons of variations to discover and perfect.

 All that being said though, here is a list of techniques that I recommend using when implementing the concepts in this article:

 Keep in mind this list is actually quite incomplete as there are so many variations of each of these scratches to do.
 However, for now it’s best that you discover these variations on your own.
 It is out of the scope of this article to go further in depth.
 In future articles I will spend more time discussing certain techniques that I believe deserve attention.

 Isolation, Then Integration Is Key!

-Some experimentation will be necessary as it’s typical that not all variations you come up with will integrate smoothly into an advanced run.
+Some experimentation will be necessary, as it’s typical that not all variations you come up with will integrate smoothly into an advanced run.
 You will have to really listen and pay attention to hear if the basic technique you have chosen truly compliments what you are combining it with.
-This takes time and is the hallmark of many an outstanding musician.
+This takes time and is the hallmark of many outstanding musicians.